Biblical and Theological Studies Department

 - Hebrew Grammar

-Your Kingdom Come in Isaiah: A Theological-Thematic Approach to the Book of Isaiah.
-New Studies in Biblical Theology.
-Nottingham: IVP, to be submitted in Dec 2015.
+The Book of Isaiah and God’s Kingdom: A Theological-Thematic Approach to the Book of Isaiah.
+New Studies in Biblical Theology 40.
+Downers Grove: IVP, 2016.

 Eating in Isaiah: Approaching Food and Drink in Isaiah’s Structure and Message.Biblical Interpretation Series 131.
 Leiden: Brill, 2014.